-Indie Labels vs Major Labels: Which Record Label Contract is Right for You
+Indie Labels vs Major Labels: Pros, Cons, Difference & Which Label is Right for You

 Securing a record deal is a major goal for many aspiring musicians, with most imagining themselves signing with one the of 3 major labels: Sony, Universal and Warner Records.
 However, these major labels actually represent only a tiny percentage of the global musician population.

 Independent record labels are amongst the top record labels in the world and offer different benefits to a major.
-There are advantages and disadvantages of signing to an indie so we’ll cover the pros and cons and you can work out what contract is best for you.
+There are advantages and disadvantages of signing to an indie so we’ll cover the pros and cons of independent record labels so you can work out what contract is best for you.

 Pros and cons of independent record labels